 Conclusion: Is Viking Silver Spirits Right for You?

-If your day includes a pre-dinner cocktail, wine with meals, and perhaps a nightcap—or you simply value the freedom to order without tallying every glass—the Viking Silver Spirits package is an excellent value.
-Beer-focused guests who average 3–4 daily also come out ahead.
-Even non-drinkers in a shared stateroom can find value through mocktails, speciality coffees, and the sheer convenience of a worry-free experience.
+Beer‑focused guests who average 3–4 drinks a day also tend to come out ahead.
+Even non‑drinkers sharing a stateroom with someone who drinks can find value through mocktails, speciality coffees and the sheer convenience of a worry‑free experience.